 Tartessos was a great emporium on the coast of Andalusia, an ancient trading city founded around 1200 BCE.
-From then until 669 BCE, this city monopolized trade beyond the Straits of Gibraltar.
-Herodotus pointed out its tremendous wealth in two stories about Phoenician merchants who sailed home and built city walls and a man-sized devotional urn of precious metal from the profits of their trip to Tartessos.
-The Carthaginians took Tartessos in the early 400s and controlled its thriving trade in amber; tin (a critical component of bronze, very rare in the Mediterranean Basin yet plentiful in England and Brittany); callais, a kind of translucent turquoise; and furs in exchange for the wine and finished products of the Med.
+From then until 669 BCE, this city monopolized Mediterranean trade beyond the Straits of Gibraltar.
+Herodotus pointed out its tremendous wealth in two stories describing Phoenician merchants who sailed home and built city walls and a man-sized devotional urn of precious metal from the profits of their trip to Tartessos.
+The Carthaginians took Tartessos in the early 400s and controlled its thriving trade in amber; tin (a critical component of bronze, very rare in the Mediterranean Basin yet plentiful in England and Brittany); callais, a kind of translucent turquoise; and furs; in exchange for the wine and finished products of the Med.
 The Romans annihilated the city when it revolted in 195 BCE.
 They built a military camp in the region, now the Spanish city of Jerez.
 No trace of Tartessos remains and its location is lost.

 Phoenician colonists settled Carthage around 800 BCE.
 The losses of three “World Wars” stained the Mediterranean with blood from 264 until 146 BCE, when Rome finally annihilated Carthage.
 Its legionaries sowed the ruins with salt so that nothing would grow there again.
 The main library in Carthage was said to have contained 500,000 volumes of Phoenician art, science and history.
-The Phoenicians were master mariners, canny merchants, fearless explorers and disseminators of the common alphabet, among other clever inventions.
+The Phoenicians were master mariners, canny merchants, fearless explorers and disseminators of a common alphabet, among other clever deeds and inventions.
 In ruthless pursuit of trade monopoly, Carthage destroyed many Mediterranean cities including the Sicilian towns of Himera and Selinus (409 BCE), Agrigento (406 BCE) and Acragas (c.
 400 BCE) home of the philosopher Empedocles.

 Rome itself originated around 725 BCE.
 Established in 1100 BCE, Alba Longa was destroyed by Rome in 600 BCE.
 Numa, Rome’s second king, invented the most enduring Roman political instruments, and then sealed his last writings in a time capsule before he died.
-The Roman Senate reverently dug it up six hundred years later—then declared its content a shameful forgery and had it burned.
+The Roman Senate reverently dug it up six hundred years later ― then declared its content a shameful forgery and had it burned.
 It would no doubt have made fascinating reading.

 Officially, Western libraries are said to have begun with the Greeks around the 6th century BCE.
 The Lyceum was established in Athens in 336 BCE.
 Subsequently, Athenians buried and badly damaged this collection to prevent its acquisition by its rival city Pergamum.
 The Romans took the remnants home with them in 40 BCE.